youwe-tutorials/IELTS/Academic/Reading/1/Section_3.md

 *Write your answers in boxes 37-40 on your answer sheet.*

-37. Why do a lot of scientists discredit the data collected by amateurs?
+Q 37.
+Why do a lot of scientists discredit the data collected by amateurs?

 A Scientific methods were not used in data collection.